CSCI-724-01-Attribute-Auth/API/README.md

 ### Adding New Authorization Rules

 To modify authorization rules or add new client configurations:
-- Update the data in `authorizationRecords.json` or make changes directly in the database as necessary.
+- Update the data the database as necessary, see the `Scripts` folder for examples.
 - The `IndexCache` and `Retriever` services will use these updated configurations.

 ## Error Handling

-- **Missing Client ID**: If a request does not include an `X-Client-ID` header, the middleware will throw an `InvalidOperationException`.
+- **Missing Client ID**: If a request does not include an Bearer token, the middleware will throw an `InvalidOperationException`.
 - **Unauthorized Access**: If the client attempts to access an endpoint they do not have permissions for, the response will exclude restricted attributes.
 - **Database Errors**: Any issues during database seeding or connection are logged.